Top 5 Reasons to Choose Physical Therapy First

 2. Avoid or recover from surgery.

-In many cases, if physical therapy can address the reasons contributing to pain, you may be able to avoid surgery altogether.
-If you do need surgery, pre-surgery physical therapy can improve mobility and strength and help get you in better condition, making it easier to recover from surgery with postoperative physical therapy more quickly and with better outcomes.
+In many cases, if attending physical therapy first can address the reasons contributing to your pain, you may be able to avoid surgery altogether.
+If you do need surgery, pre-surgery physical therapy can improve mobility and strength, and help get you in better condition.
+Making it easier to recover from surgery with postoperative physical therapy more quickly and with better outcomes.

 3. Improve mobility.

-If you have difficulty with standing, walking, or transitioning, such as moving from a sitting to a standing position, exercises to improve flexibility and strength can improve your ability to move with greater ease, making everyday activities more enjoyable.
+If you have difficulty with standing, walking, or transitioning, exercises to improve flexibility and strength can improve your ability, making everyday activities more enjoyable.
 Physical therapists can also instruct and fit you for an assistive device such as a cane, crutches, or other assistive devices designed to improve your mobility.

 4. Prevent or recover from a sports-related injury.